 Often performed for individuals who have lost a significant amount of weight through bariatric surgery and/or regular diet and exercise, thigh lift surgery is a procedure designed to eliminate loose, redundant skin in the legs for a more toned, athletic-looking appearance.
-At our practice, Dr. Maman and Dr. Broumand offer two thigh lift techniques: a transverse thigh lift that involves an incision made inside the thigh along the groin, and a vertical thigh lift during which an incision is made up and down the interior of the thigh.
+At our practice, Dr. Broumand offers two thigh lift techniques: a transverse thigh lift that involves an incision made inside the thigh along the groin, and a vertical thigh lift during which an incision is made up and down the interior of the thigh.
 For patients who have a minimal to moderate accumulation of sagging, excess skin in the thighs, less invasive methods such as ThermiTight™ and ThermiSmooth™ by ThermiAesthetics™ may be the best option.

 Chin implants can often be a great option for men and women who are seeking to enhance the shape, size, and/or overall aesthetic of their chin.
-Based on your specific concerns and cosmetic desires, our doctors can use chin implants to aid in the augmentation of a “weak” chin, reduction and/or elimination of dimpling on the chin, and widening and/or lengthening of the chin.
+Based on your specific concerns and cosmetic desires, our doctor can use chin implants to aid in the augmentation of a “weak” chin, reduction and/or elimination of dimpling on the chin, and widening and/or lengthening of the chin.
 Additionally, chin implants can also be utilized to help conceal jowling as well as to improve balance and harmony among facial features.

 Earlobe repair is a procedure designed to restore lobes that have been stretched, enlarged, or even torn due to ear gauges and/or excessively heavy earrings.
-Depending on your individual needs, our surgeons can custom-tailor an approach to earlobe repair that reduces the earring “hole,” closes the opening completely, or reconnects torn tissues, ultimately helping to achieve a more normal-appearing earlobe.
+Depending on your individual needs, our surgeon can custom-tailor an approach to earlobe repair that reduces the earring “hole,” closes the opening completely, or reconnects torn tissues, ultimately helping to achieve a more normal-appearing earlobe.

 At 740 Park Plastic Surgery, lesion excision encompasses the removal various growths that can be found on or directly below the skin, including skin tags, cysts, lipomas, and more.
-Using the utmost precision and attention to aesthetics, our surgeons can excise lesions on both the face and body with minimal incisions and reduced residual scarring for optimal results.
+Using the utmost precision and attention to aesthetics, our surgeon can excise lesions on both the face and body with minimal incisions and reduced residual scarring for optimal results.
 If desired and/or necessary, any lesions that are removed can be sent to a pathology lab for testing.

-Repairing lacerations on the body and/or face is one of the top treatments plastic surgeons perform.
+Repairing lacerations on the body and/or face is one of the top treatments plastic surgeon perform.
 During a typical laceration repair procedure, the wound will be extensively cleaned, any present foreign matter will be extracted, deep tissue layers will be reattached, and the torn skin will be closed meticulously with sutures in order to promote optimal healing and an ideal aesthetic outcome.
 In certain instances, the rearrangement of deeper tissues may also be necessary prior to closure of the wound.

 Pediatric Laceration Repair

 Scars can appear in a variety of different shapes, sizes, textures, and colors.
-By employing such techniques as laser therapy, dermal fillers, fat transfer, and surgical excision, our plastic surgeons can often dramatically diminish the appearance of acne scars, red and brown scars, burn scars, surgical scars, keloid scars, and numerous other types of scarring found on virtually any area of the body and face.
+By employing such techniques as laser therapy, dermal fillers, fat transfer, and surgical excision, our plastic surgeon can often dramatically diminish the appearance of acne scars, red and brown scars, burn scars, surgical scars, keloid scars, and numerous other types of scarring found on virtually any area of the body and face.